-The income derived from this project will be reinvested into the program to support specialty crop farmers and help sustain and grow the project.
+The income derived from this project will be reinvested into the project to support specialty crop farmer education and participation in future specialty crop workshops.

-PROJECT OVERSIGHT
+PROJECT PARTNER OVERSIGHT

-If this is a project administered by a project partner, this section shall include the project partner's oversight and not the State department of agriculture oversight.
+If this is a project administered by an organization other than the state department of agriculture, this section shall include the project partner's oversight plan and not the State department of agriculture oversight.
 The following questions and information should be addressed in this section: